avast/gradle-docker-compose-plugin/README.md

     removeImages = "None" // Other accepted values are: "All" and "Local" removeVolumes = true
-    removeOrphans = false // removes containers for services not defined in the Compose file
+    removeOrphans = false // removes containers for services not defined in the Compose file removeDependents = false // calculates services dependencies of startedServices and removes those as well

     projectName = 'my-project' // allow to set custom docker-compose project name (defaults to a stable name derived from absolute path of the project), set to null to Docker Compose default (directory name) executable = '/path/to/docker-compose' // allow to set the path of the docker-compose executable (useful if not present in PATH)